 Remembrance Day (also called Armistice Day) is a memorial day observed by many countries of the world involved in the conflicts of World War I. In 1918 at "the eleventh hour of the 11th day of the 11th month" the Armistice papers were officially signed to mark the conclusion of the War.
 From 1919 onwards, Remembrance Day has been observed on 11th November to remember and honour members of the armed forces who have died serving their country.
 Many services are timed to observe 1 or 2 minutes of silence at 11am, and many places of work also observe some moments of silence at that time as a mark of respect.
 While key ceremonies take place on the anniversary date of 11th November, other Remembrance Day services take place on the 2nd Sunday in November or "Remembrance Sunday".

 In subsequent years Remembrance Day has included those killed or injured in WWII and other later conflicts, most recently in Afganistan.
-The poem "In Flanders Fields" by the Canadian John McCrae became popular during WWI, and it mentioned the poppies growing in Flanders fields.
+The poem "In Flanders Fields" by the Canadian John McCrae became popular after WWI, and it mentioned the poppies growing in Flanders fields.
 The poppies which formerly grew beside the trenches now grow in and near the cemeteries of France and Belgium.
 The poppy quickly became the symbol of Remembrance Day and people wear a replica of the flower as an act of remembrance.
 In official ceremonies around the world wreaths (often consisting of or including poppies) are placed in front of cenotaphs and war memorials in a simple act of remembrance.
 In the UK on Remembrance Sunday the Queen and other members of the Royal Family place such wreathes before the Cenotaph in Whitehall in London, and the ceremony is attended by leading politicians or representatives from across the Commonwealth and by members of the Armed Forces.

 To make a donation to the British Poppy Appeal click the "Donate Now" link on the Royal British Legion website.